-Belavadi is located close to Halebidu in Chickmagalur district of Karnataka.
+Belavadi is located close to Halebidu in the Chikmagalur district of Karnataka.
 This place is referred to as Ekachakranagar in Mahabharat.
 It is said that here Pandava prince Bhima killed the demon Bakasura.
 The town is famous for another Hoysala Temple-Veer Narayan Swamy Temple.

 It is a Trikuta temple and the central shrine belongs to Veer Narayan Swamy with Venugopal on the left and Yoga Narasimha to the right.
 Two carved elephants flank the entrance.
 8 ft tall Chaturbhuj Veernarayan Swamy carved on Saligrama in stone stands on an open lotus flanked by Shridevi and Bhudevi on his sides.
 Ten avatars of Vishnu are carved on the top.

-The features of Hoysala temples like Garbhagriha, Sukanasi, mandapa, circular lathe pillar with a mirror-like finish can all be seen.
+The features of Hoysala temples like Garbhagriha, Sukanasi, mandapa, and circular lathe pillars with a mirror-like finish can all be seen.

 Enchanting Vigraha of 8 ft tall Venugopal Krishna stands under a Kalpavriksha, holding a flute.
 He is surrounded by figures of Sanaka, Sanandana, Sanatan, Sanat Kumars, Gopikas, Cows, Rukmini, and Satyabhama.
-It has been certified by ASI as the best Krishna Murti of India.
+It has been certified by ASI as the best Krishna Murti in India.
 Its beautiful carving makes you feel his divine presence.

 The seven-foot-tall murti of Yoga Narasimha in a sitting posture, holds the Shanka and Chakra, with Sridevi and Bhoodevi standing on either side.
 It is said that after killing Hiranyakashyipu, Narasimha was very angry.
 To mitigate that anger, he posed in the yoga mudra.

 All three murtis are made from Ekashila Shaligram.

 The outer walls are carved like typical Hoysala temples.
 A unique aspect of this temple is its Trikuta Vimana and stunningly beautiful Murtis.
 Emphasis is more on the inner beauty of the temple and Vigrahas.